almonk/heroku-sample-app/README.md

 * Writing a simple Ruby app and running it on our own machine
 * Creating a Heroku app
-* Deploying our code to Herok
+* Deploying our code to Heroku

 ---